 Plantar Fasciitis Treatment

-- 4. Night Splint: This device holds your foot flexed at night so that the plantar fascia doesn't tighten up and cause that horrible pain as you stretch it first thing in the morning, which can in fact re-injure it.
+- 4. Night Splint: When you sleep, your foot relaxes in a way that lets the plantar fascia tighten up.
+A night splint holds your foot in teh position it would be in when you stand, so the plantar fascia remains stretched out.
+Then stepping out of bed in the morning doesn't cause a sudden stretching of the fascia which might re-injure it.
 A study found that use of the night splint gives you a significantly shorter recovery time than just using stretching.

 Lance D. Barry, DPM et al. "A Retrospective Study of Standing Gastrocnemius-Soleus Stretching versus Night Splinting in the Treatment of Plantar Fasciitis," The Journal of Foot and Ankle Surgery, Volume 41, Number 4, July/August 2002.